Take the North Cascades Scenic Highway and do the Cascade Loop - HeraldNet.com

 Yield varies by tree size.
 The 30-footers can produce up to 900 pounds of apples a year, while the 15-foot varieties, can yield up to 450 pounds.
 The smallest trees, which stand just 8-feet tall, can still sprout an impressive 200 pounds.

-Last year, Washington’s 300 commercial apple growers sold more than US$2 billion worth of apples.
-That’s less than the US$189 billion the high tech sector adds to the state’s economy.
+Last year, Washington’s 300 commercial apple growers sold more than $2 billion worth of apples.
+That’s less than the $189 billion the high tech sector adds to the state’s economy.
 But hey, which is tastier?
 A bite of a Honey Crisp or a byte of big data.

 Starting in July, pick your own organic apples, blueberries or lavender at Chelan Ranch at 90 Chelan Ranch Rd.
 Or book ahead and stay the night.